PRIDE-R/prideR/README.md

     get.ProjectSummary("PXD000001")

-Search for projects at most 20 projects by term `blood`.
+Search for at most 20 projects by term `blood`.
 The results are returned as a `list` of `ProjectSummary` objects:

     search.list.ProjectSummary("blood",20)